|Author:||Beauchamp et al., 2018|

 Amphibole and Biotite Cluster Intermediate Tuff

 The amphibole and biotite cluster intermediate tuff consists of a pale beige-grey rock in altered surface and medium grey in fresh exposure.
-This is the most abundant facies of the nArmn2 unit.
+This is the most abundant facies of unit nArmn2.
 It is distinguished by the presence of amphibole and biotite clusters oriented to the main lineation.
 These clusters are millimetre in size and reach 1 cm.
 When present, bedding is marked by a change in size.
 The tuff matrix is composed of amphibole, saussuritized plagioclase, quartz with varying amounts of biotite, chlorite and epidote.
 Traces of zircons, sphene, rutile and opaque minerals are present.
 Two types of amphiboles (actinolite and hornblende) and traces to 3% garnet porprhyroblasts are present.
 Hornblende is coarse grained and poeciloblastic.
 Actinolite forms elongated rods.
 Plagioclase phencrystals make up between 0 and 10% of the rock.
 A few lapillis and blocks of garnet amphibolite can be seen in the tuff.
 It is generally non-magnetic and frequently altered in chlorite, epidote, hematite and silica.

 Porphyritic andesite is an intermediate rock that contains 3-15 % plagioclase phenocrystals.
 It has a pale green, sometimes greyish, altered surface and a medium grey fresh exposure.
 It is non-magnetic and is composed mostly of amphibole (30-60 % actinolite or hornblende) with sericitized quartz and plagioclase and varying amounts of biotite, epidote, garnet and chlorite.
 Feldspath, quartz and carbonate veins cut the unit.